joeyzhang-dev/joeyzhang-dev/README.md

 👯 I’m looking to collaborate on **projects for social good**.
 🌱 After managing my family's business during a medical crisis, I realized how well-built software can solve real-world problems.
-Now, I strive to **blend practical impact with technical rigor** — building things that last and helping others along the way.

----

 ## 🌐 Connect with Me